chaitupramod/AIT722/README.txt

 Semantic Classificatin of Point Cloud using Machine Learning.pdf - It is a report containing the description of the whole project.

 Due to size constraints, the datasets are not uploaded as a part of this git repository.
-In order to run the build_features.py/ml_modelling.py, you need to download the datasets from the linke below:
+In order to run the build_features.py/ml_modelling.py, you need to download the datasets from the link below:

 (https://exchangelabsgmu-my.sharepoint.com/:f:/g/personal/ckasula_masonlive_gmu_edu/EgCzw1QVCJFKtL8-_JAAtCUBwwXlZZaon49FSBj4k_R3og?e=rVwOpp)